 Let’s be as direct as possible.
 There is no good reason why you shouldn’t start with writing your songs at once.
 Many people would think that they aren’t good enough or that they have to learn some specific process of song making.

 The fact is that songs can be written in many ways.
 Moreover, most artists have their own way of writing, and that is probably one of the main reasons why they stand out from the crowd.
 If you stick to forms and rules, you’ll never be a good songwriter.

 All in all, you’re on your own.
 Adapt the creation process to you, to make it comfortable.
 Still, consider some of the tips I’m going to mention in the next few lines:

-It a quest for inspiration, these two would probably be your best allies.
-There is no better way to find an inspiration than the one you get looking around you.
+It’s a quest for inspiration, these two would probably be your best allies.
+There is no better way to find inspiration than the one you get looking around you.

 Besides observing, you should also consider spending some time in silence.
 Determine the specific time of a day or week and find some silent place where you can be alone with your instrument.
 This will definitely put your creativity on a higher level.

 Although this seems like a pretty technical thing, it is actually hugely important.
 Just remember how many times you had great ideas in your head, but you didn’t have time or device to record it.
 These things are very easy to forget.